ImageMagick/Usage-Markdown/morphology/index.md

 One of the most common uses of thinning is to reduce the threshold output of an [Edge Detector](../convolve/#edgedet) such as [Sobel Convolution](../convolve/#sobel), to lines of a single pixel thickness, while preserving the full length of those lines.

-*Example using a Distance Gradient Image*.
+*Future: Example using a Distance Gradient Image*.

 #### Thinning down to a Skeleton